namin/minikanren-confo/README.md

 inferencer.
 (2) If you express the rules of your type system as constraints, and are able to monitor those constraints, then you can possibly turn your type checker into a type debugger.
-(3) Nominal abstract syntax simplfies reasoning about names and bindings so that you can use the same conventions in your implementation as on paper.
+(3) Nominal abstract syntax simplifies reasoning about names and bindings so that you can use the same conventions in your implementation as on paper.